cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 [NumPy](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy)
 formats.
 In this chapter, we adopt the Google style.

-The following example shows a multi-line docstring for the `wikipedia.Page` class.
-The summary describes class attributes in Google style.
+The following example shows a multi-line docstring for the `wikipedia.Page` class, describing the class attributes in Google style.
 Docstrings for classes are added to the first line of the class definition:

 ```python